0121 746 3360

 Aside from the obvious issues about deciding who you would like to inherit your property, there are many other things to take into consideration when you are thinking about making a will.

-Are you married or with a civil partner?
+Are you married or in a civil partnership?

 If you are the main provider in the household and you die without making a will, your partner and children could suffer.